What is an apron belly and how can you get rid of it?

 Abdominoplasty

 An abdominoplasty, aka a tummy tuck, is a type of plastic surgery that removes excess skin and fat and then tightens the abdominal muscles.
-This body-contouring surgery can be a highly effective way to get rid of apron belly from pregnancy or significant weight loss.
+It can be a highly effective way to get rid of apron belly from pregnancy or significant weight loss.

-Still, it can be cost-prohibitive and has a higher risk of complications than non-surgical methods.
-While effective, abdominoplasty is a major surgery that typically requires two weeks of recovery.
-As a cosmetic procedure, it is also rarely covered by insurance.
+Still, it’s considered a cosmetic procedure, so it’s rarely covered by insurance.
+It also has a higher risk of complications than non-surgical methods.
+While effective, abdominoplasty is a major surgery that typically requires at least two weeks of recovery.

 Panniculectomy